 Fine.
 I agree.
 Like my example of the right wing group, Americans for Prosperity, it’s clearly true and is certainly a problem.
 Wealthy right wingers give money in an attempt to create a political and social movement, but it’s not real.

 Oh, but wait.
 I guess her version of astroturfers is far beyond the body politic.
 She thinks those of us who advocate for evidence-based scientific discourse are astroturfers.
-This is her top 10 list, except for the fact that it includes more than 10:
+This is her top 10 list, except for the fact that it includes more than 10.
+Here is her list of so-called astroturfers:

 I’m humbled.
-It’s like winning the Academy Award (if it were awarded by a right wing journalist) and standing next to George Clooney, Harrison Ford, and Meryl Streep.
-I’d be honored.
+It’s like winning the Academy Award (if it were awarded by a right-wing journalist) and standing next to George Clooney, Emma Stone, and Neil Patrick Harris.

 Oh wait.
 You also included me with Jon Stewart?
 Seriously, I might cry.
 I’m overwhelmed.
 Ms. Attkisson, where can I send you the check for mentioning me.

 To be honest, I didn’t even know I was on Ms. Attkisson’s radar.
-But as a good liberal/progressive, I guess it’s a badge-of-honor to be attacked, even by a misspelled proxy, by her.
+But as a good liberal/progressive, I guess it’s a badge-of-honor to be attacked by her.

 So how should I respond?
 Well, first of all, if I’m some well-funded PR/special interest/political group, then I must have some different definition of well-funded than most people.
 But if Big Pharma and Monsanto want to pony up some cash for a new Ferrari, I’m still going to call you on t he carpet whenever you do something stupid.
 Which is pretty often.